Slovak First Football League

 The Slovak First Football League (1. slovenská futbalová liga), officially known as Niké liga for sponsorship reasons, is a professional association football league in Slovakia and the highest level of the Slovak football league system.
 It was formed in 1993 following the dissolution of Czechoslovakia.
-The record for most titles is fifteen, held by Slovan Bratislava, who are the current title holders.
+The record for most titles is sixteen, held by Slovan Bratislava, who are the current title holders.

 History

 The current independent top football division in Slovakia was formed in 1993 as a result of the dissolution of Czechoslovakia.
 The predecessors of the current top football division in Slovakia were Zväzové Majstrovstvá Slovenska (1925–1933) and Slovenská liga (1938–1944).

 Slovakia was part of Czechoslovakia (1918–1939 and 1945–1993) and the best Slovak clubs played in the joint Czechoslovak First League.
 Three Slovak clubs managed to win it.